Invariants for the Weil representation and Modular Units for Orthogonal Groups of Signature (2,2): Construction of Modular Units for

+Note that $\Gamma_{L_{N,1}}$ is a proper subgroup of $\Gamma_0(N)^2$.
+Due to the fact that the lift $\Psi$ factors as a product of functions in the two variables, we get modularity with respect to the bigger group $\Gamma_0(N)^2$ here.

-We briefly analyse the character associated to $\Psi$ in the case $N' = 1$ and the weight of $\Psi$ is integral.
-In particular, we want to know, when the character becomes trivial.
-A necessary condition for the character to become trivial is that all Weyl vectors are integral.
-For the Weyl vectors we computed above this means that
+We briefly analyse the character associated with $\Psi$ in the case $N' = 1$.
+In particular, we want to know, when the character becomes trivial. \begin{Korollar} Let $F = \sum_{d|N} \alpha_d v^{H_{d,0,N/d}}$ be a holomorphic modular form of weight 0 and representation $\varrho_{L_{N,1}}$ such that the coefficients of \(F\) satisfy